CD-ROM: Complemented Deep-Reduced Order Model: Model reduction approach

 These equations retain information from past states of the system in a time-continuous manner and are used for a number of modeling applications such as epidemiology or population dynamics (\cite{Gopalsamy1992popdyn,salpeter1998tuberculosis}).
 In this formulation, the dynamics $\boldsymbol{g}$ depend both on the partially observed states of the system $\mbf{a}(t)$ and a memory variable $\mbf{y}(t)$, corresponding to the integral of past observables, damped in time by an exponential decay.
 In fact, the memory term $\mbf{y}$ can be defined in many ways, depending on the problem at hand.
 However, the exponential decay formulation was chosen because \textit{i}) it provides the model with the ability to consider recent states of the system while older observations are discarded and \textit{ii}) it can be solved by directly augmenting the original system with a second ODE for the memory:

 The exponential decay $e^{(\tau - t)\lambda}$ acts as a filter of width $1/\lambda$ on the observables evolution and we show in a later section that the value of the decay rate ($\lambda$) can be learned in a data driven setting.
-Other applications of the same augmented ODE exist in literature but with different purposes such as modelling of subgrid-scales in Large-Eddy Simulations (LES) \cite{pruett2003temporally} or to find unstable-steady solutions of the Navier-Stokes equations \cite{aakervik2006steady}.
+Other applications of the same augmented ODE exist in literature but with different purposes such as modelling of subgrid-scales in Large-Eddy Simulations (LES) \cite{pruett2003temporally} or to find unstable-steady solutions of the Navier-Stokes equations \cite{aakervik2006steady}. {As mentionned earlier, we have made the convenient choice of the exponential kernel since it can be described by a linear ODE and easily constrained to model dissipative dynamics, but alternative kernels exist in the DDE literature which could be considered if the exponential kernel became too constraining for certain cases.}

 It is worth noting that the memory variables $\mbf{y}$ have the same dimension as the observations $\mbf{a}$ in (\ref{eq:DDEODE}).
 This limitation might introduce a significant information bottleneck in the model.
-Indeed, Takens theorem states that the dimension required to obtain a satisfactory embedding can go as high as twice the intrinsic dimension of the true attractor.
+Indeed, Takens' theorem states that the dimension required to obtain a satisfactory embedding can go as high as twice the intrinsic dimension of the true attractor.
 Although there is no similar result for the continuous case, the limited dimension of the memory $\mbf{y}$ may prevent deriving an accurate correction model.
-Moreover, we have made the convenient choice of the exponential kernel because it can be described by a linear ODE, although alternative kernels could be considered.
-As a result, we define an encoding map $\mbf{E} : \mathbb{R}^r \to \mathbb{R}^{n_E}$, used to lift the observations $\mbf{a}$ to a higher dimensional space to increase the dimension of the memory and relax the constraint imposed by our choice of linear memory dynamics:\footnote{The use of an encoding map to unfold the nonlinearities and recover a linear ODE is rooted in Koopman theory.
-Each encoded coordinate can be considered as an observable of the original state.
-According to the machine learning community, we call this map an \textit{encoder} regardless of the choice of the parameterization used to approximate it (\eg, kernels \cite{Williams2015kdmd}, polynomials \cite{Williams2015kdmd}, Neural Networks \cite{bollt2017edmd}, \cite{brunton2021modern}, etc.}
+As a result, we define an encoding map $\mbf{E}: \mathbb{R}^r \to \mathbb{R}^{n_E}$, used to lift the observations $\mbf{a}$ to a higher dimensional space to increase the dimension of the memory: